 PhD in International Relations and Governance Studies Announcement

-The Department of International Relations and Governance Studies at Shiv Nadar Institution of Eminence (Deemed to be University), Delhi-NCR invites applications to its PhD programme 2024.
-Coursework for the incoming batch will commence mid-August 2024.
+The Department of International Relations and Governance Studies at Shiv Nadar Institution of Eminence (Deemed to be University), Delhi-NCR, invites applications to its PhD programme in International Relations and Governance Studies for the year 2025.
+Coursework for the incoming batch will commence in mid-August 2025.

-This announcement contains the necessary information related to the programme and the application process.
-Applicants are expected to read this document carefully before making their applications.
+This announcement contains information related to the programme and the application process.
+Applicants are expected to read the announcement carefully before applying.

 Areas of research

-The Department offers wide-ranging expertise within the broad domains of International Relations and Governance.
-Specific details related to research interests of individual faculty members can be accessed on the Department’s website: https://snu.edu.in/schools/school-of-humanities-and-social-sciences/departments/department-of-international-relations-and-governance-studies/
+The Department offers wide-ranging expertise within the field of International Relations and Governance.
+Specific details related to the research interests of individual faculty members can be accessed on the Department’s website: https://snu.edu.in/schools/school-of-humanities-and-social-sciences/departments/department-of-international-relations-and-governance-studies/.

 Philosophy

-The Doctoral Programme at the Department of International Relations and Governance Studies provides research scholars an excellent opportunity to acquire and consolidate a diverse set of skills.
-Scholars will get a ringside view of the discipline of International Relations – covering disciplinary history, theory and empirics – as well as of governance and development.
-They will participate in debates on the philosophy of science/social science while developing a 'nuts and bolts' pragmatism when it comes to operationalizing their doctoral projects.
+The Department provides research scholars an excellent opportunity to acquire and consolidate diverse skill sets.
+Scholars will get a ringside view of the discipline of International Relations – covering disciplinary history, theory and empirics – as well as governance and development issues.
+They will participate in debates on the philosophy of science/social science while developing a “nuts and bolts” pragmatism when operationalizing their doctoral projects.

 Duration and structure

 The PhD programme at the Department spans ten semesters (five years).
-Doctoral candidates will spend at least the first two semesters on course work, while the remaining time shall be spent on research work and writing of the thesis.
-Progression from the course work to the thesis writing stage is contingent on performance.
+Doctoral candidates will spend at least the first two semesters on coursework, while the remaining time shall be spent on research work and thesis writing.
+Progression from the coursework to the thesis writing stage is contingent on performance.
 Doctoral candidates are expected to reside on campus for at least two years and actively participate in the Department’s activities.

-Detailed information about the fee structure and the nature of assistantships is available on the SNIoE admission’s website.
+Detailed information about the fee structure and the nature of assistantships is available on the SNIoE admission website.

 Application Details